qhjqhj00/WebBrain-Data/README.md

 | \# Training           | 4.46M      | 12.30M     |
 | \# Validation         | 0.2M       | 0.5M       |
 | \# Test               | 88,935     | 24,546     |

+In the paper, we evaluate a proposed model, ReGen on the WebBrain dataset.
+We release the source codes of ReGen in this Repo: [Link](https://github.com/qhjqhj00/WebBrain).

 # Terms of Use